Golden Entertainment Q1 2025 Earnings Call Transcript

 Blake Sartini

-But midweek, without a lot of citywide driven traffic, We, to your point, we take our lead off of kind of the South Strip guys and where they're going with their rate.
-And we with our newer casino, newer rooms, newer F and B, Atomic Golf, all the things we're building there service wise, I think we're surpassing a lot of our peers on the service floor side.
-The midweek is where we need we focus and we need a little help from the city on that side.
+Midweek, without a lot of citywide-driven traffic, to your point, we take our lead off of kind of the South Strip guys and where they're going with their rate.
+With our newer casino, newer rooms, newer F&B, Atomic Golf, all the things we're building there, service-wise, I think we're surpassing a lot of our peers on the service floor side.
+The midweek is where we focus and we need a little help from the city on that side.

 Operator